-The width of such an H-decomposition is $\max\{|B_x|:x\in V(H)\}-1$ .
+The width of such an H-decomposition is $\max\{|B_x| : x \in V(H)\} - 1$ .
 The elements of V(H) are called nodes, while the elements of V(G) are called vertices.

 A tree-decomposition is a T-decomposition for some tree T. The treewidth of a graph G is the minimum width of a tree-decomposition of G. Treewidth measures how similar a given graph is to a tree.
-It is particularly important in structural and algorithmic graph theory; see [13, 61, 87] for surveys.
-Tree decompositions were introduced by Robertson and Seymour [90]; the more general notion of H-decomposition was introduced by Diestel and Kühn [35].
+It is particularly important in structural and algorithmic graph theory; see [14], [64], and [96], for surveys.
+Tree decompositions were introduced by Robertson and Seymour [99]; the more general notion of H-decomposition was introduced by Diestel and Kühn [35].

-As mentioned in Section 1, Dujmović et al. [45] first proved that graphs of bounded treewidth have bounded queue-number.
+As mentioned in Section 1, Dujmović et al. [48] first proved that graphs of bounded treewidth have bounded queue-number.
 Their bound on the queue-number was doubly exponential in the treewidth.
-Wiechert [98] improved this bound to singly exponential.
+Wiechert [107] improved this bound to singly exponential.

-Lemma 4 ([98]).
+LEMMA 4 ([107]).
 Every graph with treewidth k has queue-number at most $2^k - 1$ .

-Alam, Bekos, Gronemann, Kaufmann, and Pupyrev [2] also improved the bound in the case of planar 3-trees.
-The following lemma that will be useful later is implied by this result and the fact that every planar graph of treewidth at most 3 is a subgraph of a planar 3-tree [76].
+Alam et al. [2] also improved the bound in the case of planar 3-trees.
+(A k-tree is an edge-maximal graph of tree-width k.)
+The following lemma, which will be useful later, is implied by this result and the fact that every planar graph of treewidth at most 3 is a subgraph of a planar 3-tree [82].

-Lemma 5 ([2, 76]).
+LEMMA 5 ([2, 82]).
 Every planar graph with treewidth at most 3 has queue-number at most 5.